 Marital property is traditionally considered all property acquired by either spouse subsequent (from the date of marriage forward) to the marriage.
 This includes pretty much what you’d expect: Houses, Cars, Bank Accounts, 401 (k)’s, etc. It even covers items of personal property, like clothes, furniture, jewelry and more.
 You and your divorce lawyer will work together to create a comprehensive list of the property which will be incorporated into a document known as the Statement of Property.

 What is the Purpose of the Statement of Property?

 The Statement of Property essentially declares to the court what you assert, by a sworn affidavit, to be your comprehensive list of property both marital and separate.
 The court will rely on this document throughout the divorce proceedings.
 You and your lawyer will sometimes file new and updated versions as you obtain more current and relevant information about your property.

-A less common way marital property would be exempted from being marital, is when you have a valid written agreement (typically this means an ante-nuptial also known as a pre-nuptial agreement) that excludes the property.
-An example of this might be a pre-nuptial agreement that specifically states that rental income from a pre-martial, and therefore separate office building, is also separate property.
+A less common way marital property would be exempted from being marital is when you have a valid written agreement (typically this means an ante-nuptial also known as a pre-nuptial agreement) that excludes the property.
+An example of this might be a pre-nuptial agreement that specifically states that rental income from a pre-marital, and therefore separate office building, is also separate property.